iXit/wine-nine-standalone/README.rst

 Gallium Nine Standalone, as the name implies, is a standalone version of the `WINE <https://www.winehq.org/>`_ parts of `Gallium Nine <https://github.com/iXit/wine>`_.

-This decouples Gallium Nine from WINE, so that it can be used with any WINE version - there is no need for any WINE patches.
+This decouples Gallium Nine from the WINE tree, so that it can be used with any WINE version.
+There is no need for any WINE patches.
 A stable, development, or staging WINE release is sufficient.

+Gallium Nine Standalone consists of two parts:

+* ``d3d9-nine.dll``: Gallium Nine Direct3D 9 library
+* ``ninewinecfg.exe``: GUI to enable/disable Gallium Nine with some additional info about the current state

 Requirements
 ------------